Chemical Facility Anti-Terrorism Standards (CFATS) Covered Chemical Facilities

 Authorization Inspection (AI)

-After a facility submits either a SSP/ASP for review, CISA inspectors conduct an AI at the facility to verify and validate that the content listed in their security plan is accurate and complete, and to assist the facility in resolving any potential gaps identified.
-In order for the SSP/ASP to be approved, the facility’s existing and planned equipment, processes, and procedures must sufficiently meet the Risk-Based Performance Standards (RBPS).
+After a facility submits either an SSP or an ASP for review, CISA inspectors conduct an AI at the facility to verify and validate that the content listed in their security plan is accurate and complete, and to assist the facility in resolving any potential gaps identified.
+In order for the SSP/ASP to be approved, the facility's existing and planned equipment, processes, and procedures must sufficiently meet the Risk-Based Performance Standards (RBPS).

-- Download a printer-friendly CFATS Authorization Inspection Fact Sheet (PDF, 1.22 MB)
+Download a printer-friendly CFATS Authorization Inspection Fact Sheet.

 Compliance Inspection (CI)